valancej/documentation/_basic/builds-and-configuration/deployment-pipelines.md

 ### Editing Branch Specifications

 By clicking on "Edit Branch Settings" you can change the branch name or delete that branch.

+### Scripts Library

+We maintain a [scripts library](https://github.com/codeship/scripts) with scripts for common packages, deployments and other useful workflow improvements on Codeship Basic.

+If you're looking for a specific tool or version, the scripts library is a great first place to check.